 Prior to visiting Seville, the top thing to do on my 3-day itinerary was Real Alcázar de Sevilla (Royal Alcázar of Seville).

-Unfortunately, it was unexpectedly closed on the day we had tickets to visit, so we were unable to visit which was very disappointing.
-However, it is an absolute must-see in Seville so I would be remiss not to include it on this 3 day itinerary.
+Unfortunately, it was unexpectedly closed on the day we had tickets, so we could not visit, which was very disappointing.
+However, it is an absolute must-see in Seville, so I would be remiss not to include it on this 3 day itinerary.

 A little bit about Real Alcázar de Sevilla…

 Alcázar was designated as a UNESCO World Heritage site in 1987 and is possibly the most iconic site in Seville.
 It is also the home of the royal family when they visit Seville, and as such is the oldest royal residence in Europe still in use.